 The Ethel Barrymore Theatre, often shortened for Barrymore Theatre, is located at 243 West 47th Street in the Theater District of Midtown Manhattan.
 Named in the memory of acclaimed actress Ethel Barrymore, this theatre one of the most popular in the Broadway community.
 Incidentally, it’s the only surviving theatre of the many the Shuberts built for performers who were affiliated with them.
 Unlike many of the older theatres that have been used for a variety of purposes throughout the years, Barrymore Theatre has been used continuously as a legitimate house.
 The theatre opened on December 20, 1928, with The Kingdom of God, a play that was specially selected by leading lady Ethel Barrymore.
 Post that, Barrymore Theater has hosted some iconic productions including Death Takes a Holiday, A Streetcar Named Desire, Critic's Choice, Don't Play Us Cheap, Hurlyburly, Lettice and Lovage, Imaginary Friends, The Glass Menagerie, The Curious Incident of the Dog in the Night-Time, and Six Degrees of Separation.

 On October 2017 Ethel Barrymore Theatre hosted a spirited production of The Band’s Visit.
 The musical follows an Egyptian Police Band that gets lost in a remote village in the middle of the Israeli desert and connects with the locals in unexpected ways.
 The critically acclaimed musical, which has won ten Tony Awards, celebrates the deeply human ways music and laughter connect us all.

 Want to watch The Inheritance from the best seats?
 Our Ethel Barrymore Theatre seating chart has all the information you could possibly need.
-Also, here’s a handy link to the seat availability and real time prices for different seats/dates for The Inheritance Part 1 and The Inheritance Part 2 on Headout.
+Also, here are handy links to the seat availability and real time prices for different seats/dates for The Inheritance Part 1 and The Inheritance Part 2 on Headout.